snusnu/substation/README.md

 abstraction), you can encapsulate these objects within an application specific environment object, and send that along to every action.

-Here's a simple example with an environment that encapsulates a logger, an artificial storage abstraction object and the dispatcher itself.
+Here's a simple example with an environment that encapsulates a logger and an artificial storage abstraction object.

 The example builds on top of the application specific action baseclass shown above: